 Taking a Flight Between Dubrovnik and Split

-If you are short on time, flying between Dubrovnik and Split is a great option.
+If you are short on time, flying between Dubrovnik and Split can be a good option.
 Both cities have major airports, and the flight between the two is typically less than an hour.

 Taking a Ferry Between Dubrovnik And Split